-The Onboarding service provides a common and simple way for new device to be brought onto the Wi-Fi network.
+The onboarding framework provides a common and simple way for new device to be brought onto the AllJoyn™ network.
 This is especially useful for devices that have a limited user interface, like a SmartPlug.

 How Does it Work?

-The current onboarding mechanism leverages Wi-Fi only, though the system can evolve to leverages additional hardware (like BTLE) as they become more prelevant in these class of devices.
+Onboarding currently supports Wi-Fi only, though the system can evolve to leverage additional protocols (like BTLE) as they become more prevalent in this class of devices.

-Onboardee.
-This is the device that is unconfigured and needs to be brought onto the Wi-Fi network.
+Onboardee – This is the device that needs to be brought onto the target network.

-Both devices will then switch to the target Wi-Fi network.
+Both devices then switch to the target network.

-As a final step, the Onboader will listen to receive About announcements from the Onboardee device.
-When received, the Onboarder considers the Onboardee device fully onboarded.
+As a final step, the onboarder will listen for receive About announcements from the onboardee device.
+When received, the onboarder considers the onboardee device fully onboarded.